Kitt004/PSD-File-Recovery-v0.1/README.md

 It's fully local, nothing is exposed online or needs any online tools/features.

-***DISCLAIMER***
+***IMPORTANT DISCLAIMER***

-*It's not a 100% success recovery tool, but it worked on a 70% of the cases I've tried to recover a file.
+It's not a 100% success recovery tool, but it worked on a 70% of the cases I've tried to recover a file.

 # Installatioan & Run Locally